oplS17projects/DHill-and-JGoguen/JAMES_GOGUEN.md

 The code we wrote takes advantage of an arduino microcontroller and a temperature, soil-moisture, and light-intensity sensor.
 The goal was to enable a user to keep track of the watering needs of a plant.
-A loop is run infinitely, where the readings for temperature and light are taken every ten seconds and sumanted.
+A loop is run infinitely, where the readings for temperature and light are taken every ten seconds and sumnated.
 The soil-moisture is  also taken every ten seconds, and is compared against a user designated "min-moisture-threshold".
 If the moisture drops below this threshold, the program updates a table in a database for the given cycles average light-intensity and temperature, with the cycles total time in seconds.
 These entries are made into one of 11 tables [table0 - table10].
 Each table has 11 rows, one for each temperature range [0-10], where temp_range